heheleo/algo25/content/Unit 3/Algorithms/Sorting Algorithms/Quick Sort.md

     # swaps the pivot number to the end of the list segment
     swap(input,oldPivotIndex,iHigh-1)
+  -
+	#Note: i here keeps track of the item 1 before where pivot should now go

     i = iLow-1
     for j in range(iLow,iHigh-1):
         # checks if swapping is needed
         if input[j] < pivotValue:
+        # if swapping is needed,
+        # it will swap the current j item with the item one after i
             i+=1
             swap(input,j,i)